CamJCarroll/CS2450Journal/journal.md

 each stakeholder has a different definition of done.
 Agree with stakeholders on what "done" is.

 Use kanban board for the rest of the semester.

+Date: 10/6/25

+Most companies have people who know how to do the technical skills, but struggle with communication in those teams.

+Agile Manifesto: (Made by people who made the agile process.
+List of "bright minds" in software development.)
+A basis of thinking for making good software.

+Companies that can repspond to change stuck around, companies that stuck to the plan crashed and burned.

+Date : 10/?/25